matthewmarcos/cmsc128-ay2015-16-assign003-firebase/README.md

 This is a notebook type application.
 A user can add notes, which contain text and a title.

 A user can create notes and has the ability to select whether or not they are completed or not.
-The data gets loaded asynchronously across the data servers.
+The data gets loaded asynchronously with firebase.

 ### Setting up
 1. Ensure that you have the following installed